dinde451/jarr.d1/Jarulfs_Guide.md

 1 Also affects the distance at which you activate monsters.
 A higher value means at a greater distance.
 There is no additional effect of wearing more than +50% or less than -80% light radius.
-As a curiosity, the light radius is always one square less in the catacombs and it is always the highest light radius you have had on a level that counts, even if you later lower it.
+As a curiosity, the light radius is always one square less in the Catacombs and it is always the highest light radius you have had on a level that counts, even if you later lower it.